 Under the DOE-sponsored project, Honeywell and its partners will work to develop and demonstrate standardized modules based on the NeSSI “Generation II” sampling system, according to Sheflin.
 Using a common board substrate and surface-mount technologies, the goal is to develop a standardized sampling platform that can accommodate multiple sensor types from multiple vendors, he explains.
 “Then you’ll have the capability to place these standardized modules anywhere around the plant for doing temperature, pressure or flow measurement, for example, or gas or liquid chromatography.”

 The third piece of the DOE-sponsored project is the development and demonstration of an easy-to-use, open wireless network technology for tying it all together.
 “There are lots of standards out there.
 There’s Bluetooth, and people are working on ZigBee,” says Sheflin.
 “But the difference here is that we’re creating an industrial strength version of that.”
-As the primary network designer, Honeywell may gain some first-mover advantage, Sheflin concedes.
-“But our goal when we’re done is to have a truly open wireless standard that anyone, including our competitors, will be able to plug into,” he emphasizes.
+As the primary network designer, Honeywell—along with its partners—may gain some first-mover advantage, Sheflin concedes.
+“But our goal when we’re done is to have a truly open wireless standard that anyone, including our competitors, will be able to plug into.”

 The wireless network design will be based on a unique systems architecture that will tightly integrate highly robust radio communications with a redundant, yet flexible infrastructure, Sheflin says.
 Spread spectrum and mesh network methodologies are among technologies being explored.
 Minimization of device power consumption as well as network security will also be key design considerations, he adds.